Global Issues Faculty Seminar: Year of the Middle East

 Day trip to Ghor al Mazra’a, with service-learning at Zikra Initiative

 Day trip to Petra, with guided walking tour

 One night in Casablanca, with guided walking tour

 One night in Rabat, with visit to Sh’lah Roman ruin, guest lecture and discussion with the Moroccan-American Commission for Educational and Cultural Exchange, and a guest lecture and discussion with the Association Marocaine des Droits Humains

-Two nights in Meknes, with guided walking tour of Meknes, roundtable discussion with local university professions and local development organizations
+Two nights in Meknes, with guided walking tour of Meknes, roundtable discussion with local university professors and local development organizations

 Day trip to Azrou, with guest lecture and discussion with Al Akhawayn University’s Azrou Center for Community Development